Uniswap/docs/versioned_docs/version-V3/guides/local-environment.md

    $ npx hardhat
    ```

-## Set the Solidity version for Hardhat
+## Set the Solidity Version for Hardhat

 For this example, we'll need to change ./hardhat.config.js to include the appropriate solidity version for compiling the Uniswap V3 contracts.